mikecornflake/uBee512Launcher/README.md

 + "disk.alias" checks:
   + Does the alias have a lookup filename? (warning flag if not)
   + Does the lookup filename exist? (error flag if not)
++ Model checks
+  + Does a boot disk exist? (model.dsk, or boot.dsk) (Warning flag if not)
+  + Does a boot disk alias exist?
+(Warning flag if alias exists, but not defined)
+  + Is Boot Disk readonly?
+(Error flag is so)

 # TODO